 In addition to their professional achievements, the Correros generously supported MSU financially.
 They created the John V. and Dr. Gloria C. Correro Annual Scholarship to help full-time juniors and seniors in the College of Education.

-After Gloria passed away in December 2023, John honored her memory by creating the John V. and Dr. Gloria Correro Endowed Scholarship within the College of Education.
+After Gloria Correro passed away in December 2023, John Correro honored her memory by creating the John V. and Dr. Gloria Correro Endowed Scholarship within the College of Education.
 Starting in the fall semester of 2025, the endowment will provide ongoing financial assistance to students in the College of Education.

 “I didn’t want to miss the opportunity for students to receive the help they need.
 The endowment can keep growing and make a difference for a long time,” he said.